Autumn Treewright Weekend 2021

 This course will take people into the world of the Prehistoric and Early Medieval carpenter, introducing participants to working fresh green wood with a variety of handtools, starting from the earliest Stone Age tools to the broad axes of Anglo-Saxon England.

-The focus, although not-exclusively, will be the continued creation of our Anglo-Saxon Hall structure within our seven acres of Semi-Ancient coppice.
 Work will revolve around splitting oak and ash logs with wooden wedges, hewing them into beams and marking out and cutting joints, all with hand tools appropriate to the archaeological evidence.
+We'll also look at green woodworking and carving more broadly making sure yoiu walk away with something you've crafted over the weekend.

 Minimum participants: 8 persons.